DirectEmployers/sendgrid-smtp-api/sendgrid-smtp-api/README.rst

 import sendgrid
 from djangosendgrid import send_mail_with_headers as send_mail

-Right you can just copy the two files into your project or app.
+You can just copy the two files into your project or app.
 At some point I'll package these up so they can be installed from PyPi.

 Contributors
 ------------